Trade directory · Kaneohe metro · Hawaii

 Licensing Requirements

-Hawaii requires C-27 Landscaping Contractor License for projects over $1,000.
-Must pass trade exam covering horticulture, irrigation, and business law.
-Requires 4 years experience or combination of education/experience.
+Hawaii requires Specialty Contractor license (SC) for landscaping work over $1,000.
+Must pass written exam covering business law, safety, and trade knowledge.
+Class C-27 Landscaping classification required.
+4 years experience or combination of education and experience.
 License renewal every 2 years with continuing education requirements.

 §2